snehascaria/basic-calculator-using-c/README.md

 Result Display: After performing the calculation, the result is printed, and the program may prompt the user to perform another calculation or exit.

 HOW TO COMPILE ND RUN THE PPROGRAM
-Instal C Compiler and save the code using filename.c (any filename can be given; Eg: arthmetic.c).
+Instal C Compiler.
+Open the terminal, by typing 'nano filename.c' you are able to type in the code.
+Clone the code and save the code using filename.c (any filename can be given; Eg: arthmetic.c).
 Save your code by pressing CRTL X and Y. Compile it by typing gcc filename.c (Eg: gcc arthmetic.c)